First Night Boston welcomes 2016 with a huge New Year's Eve celebration that marks the beginning of the New Year in Boston.

 Each finished sculpture weighs 30-45 tons, so you can imagine the massive blocks of ice required for making them.
 Sculpturing chunks of ice this huge is not a dainty process - ice artists use chain saws to carve their elaborate works of art.

-The best time to watch the ice artists carve the sculptures is normally in the morning of New Year's Eve, January 31st.
-The artists start as early as 9am on December 31st - sometimes earlier if the temperature is abnormally warm.
+The best time to watch the ice artists carve the sculptures is normally in the morning of New Year's Eve, December 31st.
+The artists start as early as 9am - sometimes even earlier if the temperature is abnormally warm.
 Sculptures usually are finished by 2pm.

 The huge ice sculptures look spectacular after dark on New Year's Eve when they're lit by brilliant colored lights, but watching them being created is almost more fascinating.

-First Night Boston offers numerous family oriented events throughout the day, as well as early-evening fireworks on Boston Common.
+First Night Boston offers numerous family oriented events throughout the day, as well as early-evening fireworks at 7pm on Boston Common.

 Starting at 1pm, join in Copley Squared, a fun parade around Copley Square. you'll find plenty of children's events throughout the afternoon hours.
 Puppets, acrobats, face painting, arts and crafts, music, jugglers, story tellers, crafts, and performers provide plenty of family-friendly entertainment.

-At 7pm, 12 minutes of glorious Boston Family Fireworks presented by Mayor Menino and the Mugar Foundation launch from the Common's ballfield.
+At 7pm, 12 minutes of glorious Boston Family Fireworks launch from the Common's ballfield.
 The best place to watch the fireworks is from the sloping hill across from the field, but you'll also get a good view from most other parts of the Common.
 The early hour lets families with young children celebrate the New Year - and get to bed at a reasonable hour.

 At just before 12am, Countdown to Midnight begins at Copley Square and Boston Common.
 When the clock strikes 12, another fabulous firework display over Boston Harbor welcomes the first day of the New Year.